TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 can be improved.

 * :ref:`h2document:docs-contribute` gives a good introduction to the workflow
-* The documentation is editied in text files using reStructuredText syntax.
+* The documentation is edited in text files using reStructuredText syntax.
   Use the :ref:`rest-cheat-sheet` to lookup most commonly used directives.

 .. toctree::